ckenst/testing-guides/data/strings.md

 # Strings

-> What are the interesting input tests for a simple string field?
+> What are some interesting input tests for a simple string field?

-## Interesting Strings
+## Strings

 * Nothing
 * Empty field \(clear the default value\)